 But the truth is that it doesn’t help you deal with your emotions; it just adds unwanted weight to your body and takes away from your mental clarity.

 3) Replacing emotional eating with other relaxing actibities

-You can go shopping or go out with friends, you can opt for an outdoor walk or you can watch a good movie.
+Or you can go shopping or go out with friends, you can opt for an outdoor walk.
 These activities will give you a chance to escape from the negative state you are in.

 4) Initiating a food diary

 Emotional eating is a hard habit to break, but if you’re committed to it, there are things you can do to make life easier.
 One of the most important things is to track your food intake, if you don’t know what you’re eating, it’s a lot harder to be in control of your diet.